isomerpages/gb-assist/_browse-all-licences-AVS/Health-Certificate-for-Export-of-Ornamental-Fish.md

 ### Application Details

 <p><strong>Description</strong></p>
-<p>The Licence to Import or Export Ornamental Fish is issued by Animal &amp; Veterinary Service to traders who wishes to import, export or transship ornamental fish.</p>
+<p>The Licence to Import or Export Ornamental Fish is issued by Animal 7 Veterinary Service to traders who wishes to import, export or transship ornamental fish.</p>
 <p><strong>FAQs</strong></p>
 <p>1.Where can I get the FAQ for Health Certificate for Export of Ornamental Fish?</p>
 <p>You can get the FAQ on this link: AVS FAQ website at</p>